parsiya/parsiya.net/content/page/CheatSheet.markdown

 * http://woshub.com/auto-mount-vhd-at-startup/

-### Disable monitors going to sleep after locking the computer
+### Disable Monitors Going to Sleep after Locking the Computer
 After locking the computer the monitor might go to sleep.
 To disable:

 1. Open the following registry key: